Spospider/distri/README.md

 - In cloudnode, make file naming unique per socket, add hash prefix to filenames.
 - Figure out why Stegnography decryption sometimes fails, maybe add retry feature, or handle the error and count it in failures.
 - Add new services to CloudNode for the Directory of service.
 (Adding data + reading data, in different tables defined by the cloudnode init, JSON formatted) **Ali   (DONE)**
-- Figure out syncing the nodes tables (for election conherency, in case a new node joins in & for the Distributed Database) **Ali**
+- Figure out syncing the nodes tables (for election conherency, in case a new node joins in & for the Distributed Database) **Ali (DONE)**
 - Adding the permissions to encrypted image data. **Fekry**
 - Peer-to-Peer System:
 **Fekry**